Have you noticed yellow leaves on your fruit tree?

 The fourth reason for yellow leaves is because of a virus disease, such as apple mosaic virus as you can see in this leaf.

 Viral diseases are not good news, but unfortunately are not really treatable, so the best bet is to look after the tree as well as you can, and try to avoid the virus spreading by not planting other trees of the same type nearby.
+This is one of the best fruit tree virus databases we know of.

 So if the leaves on your fruit tree are turning yellow it’s probably a perfectly normal seasonal response, but your tree might also be trying to tell you something!
 If you feel like you need more detailed help diagnosing what your fruit tree is trying to tell you, please download a copy of Keep Your Fruit Trees Free From Disease short course.